 - Looking for a newspaper, journal, or magazine article?
 Try our magazines and news online first.

 How to Request an Interlibrary Loan

-- Search the library catalogue to make sure we don't already own the book.
+- Search our library catalogue to make sure we don't already own the book.

-- If we don’t own the book, go to Outlook Online and search to see if it’s available at another library.
+- If we don’t own the book, go to ILLUME and search to see if it’s available at another library.

 - From the search results, choose the book you want (if you want Large Print, choose the Large Print copy).